Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 ***Optimised for?***

-Lustre is optimised first and formost for bandwidth to the compute nodes when doing large file I/O operations from multiple nodes to a file.
+Lustre is optimised first and foremost for bandwidth to the compute nodes when doing large file I/O operations from multiple nodes to a file.
 This optimisation for performance also implies that simpler schemes for redundancy have to be used.
 Data is protected from a single disk failure and on most systems even from dual disk failure, but performance will be reduced during a disk repair action and even though the server functions are usually done in high availability pairs, we have seen more than one case where a server pair fails making part of the data inaccessible.
+It is designed and optimised for local access only.

 The LUMI-O object storage is much more optimised for reliability and resilience.
 It uses a very complicated internal redundancy scheme.
 On LUMI-O each object is spread over 11 so-called storage nodes, spread over at least 6 racks, with never more than 2 storage nodes in a single rack.
 As only 8 storage nodes of an object are needed to recover the data of an object, one can even lose an entire rack of hardware while keeping the object available.
+It is also designed and optimised for remote access.

 ***Access***